cev-api/Wurst7-CevAPI/README.md

 ### TooManyHax Improved
 - Submenu of TooManyHax in the ClickUI/Navigator shows a list of toggleable hacks instead of needing to manually enter the name of each one via cmd.
+- Hacks disabled by TooManyHax will be removed from the ClickUI to declutter

 ![TooMany](https://i.imgur.com/I3cg7Qf.png)